xelatihy/yocto-gl/docs/yocto/yocto_scene.md

 and set the aperture to focal length over f-stop.

-**Textures**, represented as `scene_texture` contain either 8-bit LDR or 32-bit float HDR images of either scalar or color (RGB) type.
+**Textures**, represented as `scene_texture` contain either 8-bit LDR or 32-bit float HDR images with four channels.
 HDR images are encoded in linear color space, while LDR images are encoded in sRGB.